strayrobots/3d-annotation-tool/README.md

 - `orientation` the rotation taking vectors in local frame to the world frame.
 - `size` width and height of the rectangle.

-## Usage

-The keyboard shortcuts are:
-- `ctrl+s` to save the annotations.
-- `k` switches to the keypoint tool.
-- `b` switches to the bounding box tool.
-- `r` switches to the rectangle tool.
-- `v` switches to the move tool.

 ## Installation

 System package dependecies are: